 Within a year, they had opened their first location in West Chester, PA.
-Now, the pair has four stores in the Philadelphia region and continue to bring their artisanal olive oil and healthy eating to new customers every day.
+Now, the pair has three stores in the Philadelphia region and continue to bring their artisanal olive oil and healthy eating to new customers every day.

-A native of Kankakee, Ill., Smith and her daughter relocated to Doylestown 12 years ago, as she neared the end of her career in education and her daughter began law school in Philadelphia.
+A native of Kankakee, Ill., Smith and her daughter relocated to Doylestown in 2003, as she neared the end of her career in education and her daughter began law school in Philadelphia.
 She and her daughter have always had a love for cooking, and initially developed a taste for olive oil because of its health benefits.
 Not until they began the business, however, did they gain a true appreciation for the variety of quality olive oils available worldwide and the efforts their producers go through to achieve that quality.
 This appreciation and enjoyment are what they try to pass on to customers.

 Smith and her daughter believed from the beginning that the products would be embraced by the modern customer seeking quality, tasteful, healthy, and simple products.
 As a busy working mother, Kimber understood how little time many had to pull together a meal at the end of the day.
 "Yet, I could take our products and use them with the ingredients I was already cooking to create something special with little extra effort.
 The result was a healthy meal loved by the whole family."